i-e-b/SnivellingGit/README.md

 ### Immediate To Do

 * extend log limit a bit further if branches don't line up?
-  - url flag to set log limit
+  - url flag to set log limit?
 * only show complex ancestry lines on hover / select?
 * split HTML and SVG rendering?

 * show common ancestor between two commits (on click, fade everything not directly connected?)
-* handle 'rebase inversion', where a younger commit is the parent of an older one (artificially shift up?)

 ### Goals